Phase behavior of hard circular arcs

-Many aspects of the physics of [(soft--)condensed] states of matter \cite{chaikin} can be fruitfully investigated by resorting to basic simple systems that are composed of hard particles \cite{torquato}.
+Many aspects of the physics of [(soft--)condensed] states of matter \cite{chaikin} can be fruitfully investigated by resorting to basic simple systems of hard particles \cite{torquato}.
 Such particles interact between them solely via infinitely repulsive short--range interactions preventing them from intersecting.
-This makes any configuration of them classifiable into two classes: Either it is prohibited because at least two particles overlap; or it is permitted because no two particles overlap; the permitted configurations all have the same (zero) energy.
-Thus, entropy is, on varying number density $\uprho$, the sole physical magnitude that determines the phase behavior of these systems.
-Yet, the infinitely repulsive short--range interactions provenly suffice for causing, on varying $\uprho$, multiple fluid and solid states of matter to occur in systems that are composed of particles interacting via them.
-This fact together with their omnipresence across length scales justify the durable interest in systems that are composed of hard particles.
+Thus, entropy is, on varying number density $\uprho$, the sole physical magnitude that determines the phase behavior of such systems.
+Yet, the infinitely repulsive short--range interactions provenly suffice for causing multiple fluid and solid states of matter to occur in systems of particles interacting via them.
+This fact together with their omnipresence across length scales justify the interest in systems of hard particles.

-The hard sphere, the simplest hard particle, is basic to the broad condensed matter and statistical physics.
+The hard sphere is basic to the broad condensed matter and statistical physics.
 Systems of hard spheres have been extensively investigated with different composition and under a variety of conditions: A vast bibliography has been accumulated \cite{torquato}.

 In the course of the last fifty years, the investigation has been progressively expanded to systems of hard non-spherical particles \cite{torquato}.
 They form more complex instances of the fluid and solid states of matter that systems of hard spheres already exhibit \cite{chaikin,torquato} along with genuinely new plastic--crystalline \cite{torquato,crisplastici} and liquid--crystalline \cite{chaikin,torquato,crisliquidi,mvmrrev,allenrev} states of matter.
 The investigation on this progressively expanding variety of systems of hard non--spherical particles has actually shown how finely the hard-particle shape may determine the system phase behavior \cite{torquato}.